kishorth-code/kishorth-code-kishor-direct7-sms/README.md

+first :  npm i kishordirect7sms2

+let token =process.env.token(set this globally) with dotenv from D7Network in project

 getMessagestatus
 -----------------

-let token =process.env.token(set this globally) getMessagestatus(paramid,token)
+getMessagestatus(paramid,token)

-this function will fetch status of a message with the given request_id
+this library function will fetch status of a message with the given request_id

 getPrice
 -----------

 getPrice(token)
-this function will get all the sms rates
+this library function will get all the sms rates

 sendMessage